JetBrains/teamcity-documentation/topics/gradle.md

 ### Build properties

+In Gradle builds, TeamCity system properties are different from Java system properties.

+* Regular Java system properties can be accessed globally.
+Use the `System.getProperty("my.property")` or `providers.systemProperty("my.property").get()` methods to obtain these properties' values.

+* TeamCity system properties are written to the [Project](https://docs.gradle.org/current/dsl/org.gradle.api.Project.html) object when a build initializes.
+Therefore, TeamCity system properties can be accessed anywhere the `Project` is available (use `project.hasProperty("property.name")` to check whether the required property is available).

-The TeamCity system parameters can be accessed in Gradle build scripts in the same way as Gradle properties.
-The recommended way to reference properties is as follows:
+The recommended way to reference TeamCity system properties is as follows:

 <tabs>